-Add all of the cabbage and lower the heat to a simmer and put the lid on the pot.
+Add all of the cabbage, lower the heat to a simmer, and put the lid semi-covered or cocked on the pot.
 This will steam and wilt the cabbage and also allow the liquid to evaporate.

 Once the cabbage is thoroughly cooked and tender, add the sour cream and toss it to dissolve.